EpicRobot9/JarvisAIWebsite/DEPLOYMENT.md

 - Ensure `ADMIN_SEED_MODE=ensure` for steady‑state (it won't reset passwords on future restarts).
 - Persistence: by default we use a stable named volume `jarvis_db_data`.
 To hard‑pin data to a host path, use the optional persist override below.
 - Prisma in production uses `prisma migrate deploy` automatically on container start.
 Do not use `db push` or `migrate reset` in prod.
+ - DATABASE_URL in our scripts defaults to `postgresql://jarvis:jarvis@db:5432/jarvis` to match compose.

 ## 2) Start the app without binding host ports